flemesre/PHYS-449-final-project/Documentations/data.md

 the file is loaded as a numpy array?

 Question: how large can an array get?

+## Data processing

+Note that "the training set inputs were rescaled to have 0 mean and standard deviation 1"

+The halo masses "were rescaled to the range [−1, 1]"

 ## Input to the CNN: